 Looking for additional scholarship opportunities?
 Many of our alumni clubs and alumni affiliate groups also offer scholarships to incoming and continuing U-M students from their regions.
 Our alumni affiliate groups include educational, professional, and special interest groups.

 To be considered for the LEAD Scholars program, admitted students must:

-- Be an incoming freshman at the U-M (Ann Arbor, Dearborn or Flint campus)
+- Be an incoming freshman at the University of Michigan (Ann Arbor, Dearborn, or Flint campus)

-- Authorize consideration for scholarships on their U-M application
+- Authorize consideration for scholarships on U-M application

 - Be a U.S. citizen or permanent resident